nevanscott/uxui0120/_lessons/advancing-in-sketch-nested-symbols-layer-styles-and-text-styles.md

 description: >-
   Mastering this features will help you make your work more efficient and your design more consistent.
+objectives:
+  - use nested symbols in Sketch to make reusable UI components
+  - use styles in sketch to make your design consistent and up to date
 resources: []
 prep:
   - author: Drew Vosburg